BestTimesToVisit.com Logo

 Luxembourg Public Transport (AVL & TICE)

-Luxembourg offers a fantastic, and importantly, FREE public transport system across the entire country.
-This includes buses and trams operated by AVL (Ville de Luxembourg) and TICE (for the south).
-It's the most efficient way to get around the city and reach surrounding areas.
+Luxembourg offers a fantastic, free public transport system covering buses and trams throughout the country.
+It's the most efficient way to get around the city and to surrounding towns, connecting major hubs and attractions seamlessly.

 Walking

-Luxembourg City's core is surprisingly compact and incredibly walkable, especially the UNESCO-listed Old Town and the Grund.
-Many of the best sights are best appreciated on foot, allowing you to discover hidden alleys and stunning viewpoints.
+Luxembourg City's core is incredibly walkable, especially the historic Bock Casemates and the Grund.
+Many of the best views and hidden gems are discovered on foot, making it ideal for exploring the UNESCO World Heritage sites.

 Taxis

-Taxis are readily available throughout the city, especially at major transport hubs like the airport and train station, and can be hailed on the street or booked via phone.
-They are a convenient option for direct travel or when carrying luggage.
+Taxis are readily available at designated stands, hotels, and can be hailed (though less common).
+They are a convenient option for late-night travel or when carrying luggage, offering door-to-door service.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.